koonergurjot/Gurjots-Games/README.md

 - VS Code: use **Live Server** on `index.html`, or
 - Python: `python -m http.server 5173` then open http://localhost:5173

+## Controls
+Each game includes a **Controls** button for remapping keys.
+Custom bindings are stored in localStorage per game.

 ## Add a new game
 1. Copy one of the folders in `/games/` and rename it, e.g. `/games/maze/`
 2. Update its HTML/JS.
 The hub automatically links via your new folder if you add a tile in the root `index.html`.